Neighbourhood planning - West Dorset, Weymouth & Portland

-Knowledge of the Local Plan policies affecting your area is also important, as neighbourhood plans must be in general conformity with strategic policies.
-Consideration also needs to be given to the National Planning Policy Framework.
+Knowledge of the strategic planning policies affecting your area is also important, as neighbourhood plans must be in line with these policies to pass the independent examination.
+The strategic objectives and strategic approach are set out in the introduction of the Adopted Local Plan.
+Consideration also needs to be given to how a neighbourhood plan dovetails with the National Planning Policy Framework

-Parish Councils who have not already done so can sign up to the Public Sector Mapping Agreementin order to use our Ordnance Survey data without getting into any copyright difficulties.
+Where maps will be produced by the Parish Council, the Parish Council can sign up to the Public Sector Mapping Agreement in order to use our Ordnance Survey data without getting into any copyright difficulties.